robwlakes/Weather-Station-OS-Sensors/CNC_Locker/README.md

 The following hardware was used:

 A Chinese engraving machine (about $250 Australian)
-  ** 3 Nema 17 style motors, 3 8mm 2 thread lead screws with flexible connectors and end thrust bearings.
+  * 3 Nema 17 style motors, 3 8mm 2 thread lead screws with flexible connectors and end thrust bearings.
-  ** 12-24V Spindle DC Motor
+  * 12-24V Spindle DC Motor
-  ** 20-20 Aluminium frame with bolts, motor mounts and right angle connectors ** 200mmx120mm Aluminium bed
+  * 20-20 Aluminium frame with bolts, motor mounts and right angle connectors
+  * 200mmx120mm Aluminium bed
-  ** An Arduino Uno V3 (GRBL Pre-loaded, but old version) ** A Protoneer CNC Arduino shield V3.0
+  * An Arduino Uno V3 (GRBL Pre-loaded, but old version)
+  * A Protoneer CNC Arduino shield V3.0
-  ** Plus other bits and pieces to make it work. eg Backlash nuts ** 1 240V-12V 1A laptop style power supply
+  * Plus other bits and pieces to make it work. eg Backlash nuts
+  * 1 240V-12V 1A laptop style power supply
-  ** 1 240V-24V 1A laptop power supply (not used).
+  * 1 240V-24V 1A laptop power supply (not used).
+Plus...
   * 0.1mm 30degree engraving tools
   * 0.9mm drill bits
   * 1 5mm Diam CNC tool chuck with collets